AviatrixSystems/Docs/HowTos/default_route_faq.rst

 Example:
 ^^^^^^^^

-If there is a default route 0.0.0.0/0 learned from onp-rem already existed in Aviatrix Transit solution, then Aviatrix will pop out a warning message when users attempt to enable single SNAT/FQDN features in Spoke network.
+If there is a default route 0.0.0.0/0 learned from on-prem already existed in Aviatrix Transit solution, then Aviatrix will pop out a warning message when users attempt to enable single SNAT/FQDN features in Spoke network.

 .. disqus::